Cris-Mur/BasicAPI/src/README.md

 ## Folder like module
 I prefer use the folders inside "src" folder like modules, the importation and exportation of the units are like water.
 #### [Application](./application/)
-The Application folder contain "The application" source, the folder has all related code about express and HTTP.
+The folder called "application" contains "The application source", this folder has all related code about express and HTTP.
 #### [bin](./bin)
 Init routines.
 #### [Services](./services)
-Business code, and express router
+Business code, and main router

 ---
 ## Conventions

 All code are written in CommonJS for the convenience of modular architecture, and I believe that all good code can easily transition to ECMASCRIPT.

-When NodeJS improves ESLANG features in the future, I will consider changing the modules to ECMAMODULES.
+When NodeJS improves ESLANG features in the future, I will consider changing the modules to ECMA-MODULES.

 All code, functions, modules, and scripts will adhere to the following code structure.